Easy Board Home Improvements

 3. Strategic plan implementation: List of accomplishments or achievements on current organization goals since the last report.

-4. Current performance indicators or organizational dashboard report.[9]An organizational performance dashboard is something a non-profit leadership should construct.
+4. Current performance indicators or organizational dashboard report.((An organizational performance dashboard is something a non-profit leadership should construct.
 Eight to ten indicators is often enough.
-These could include 3 indicators on client or service outcomes, … Continue reading
+These could include 3 indicators on client or service outcomes, 3 related to personnel or HR development, and 3 that are financial health focused.
+For more on the dashboard idea see, for example, this item the popular non-profit blog Blue Avacado))

 This format, or one like it really speaks to organizational performance.
 How are we doing, rather than what is the executive director doing?
 Using this format sections 3 & 4 are likely to be the most important parts, and, from one month to the next, there may be little need to report under 1 & 2.
 Thats OK.